RedeemedSpoon/PalettePioneer/README.md

 ## Limitations

-- **Performance Issues on Limited Resources:** The KMeans clustering algorithm employed for color extraction can be computationally intensive, especially on server with 512MB RAM.
+- **Performance Issues on Limited Resources:** The KMeans clustering algorithm employed for color extraction can be computationally intensive, especially on server with 1GB RAM.
 This might result in slower processing times or potential timeouts.

 ## How to Use

-1. Navigate to the PaletterPioneer website.
+1. Navigate to the PalettePioneer website.
 2. Click on the upload button to select an image from your device.
 3. After uploading, the system will process the image to extract the 10 most dominant colors.
 4. Once processed, you will be presented with a color palette, along with other details such as image resolution and filename.